Marklin Wind-up (Clockwork) Racing Car Kit MÄRKLIN

 1994 VEDES "Silver Arrow" Racer (#81102)

-The VEDES car bears the racing number "6" and is signed by Hans Herrmann, one of four world-famous drivers who drove the prototype for the Mercedes Benz racing team in the mid-1950s.
+The VEDES car bears the racing number "6" and the signature of Hans Herrmann, one of four world-famous drivers who drove the prototype for the Mercedes Benz racing team in the mid-1950s.

 1995 "Silver Arrow" Racer (#1102)

-The 1995 "Silver Arrow" was the seventh in a series of clockwork tin-plate racing cars manufactured by Marklin for sale in their factory museum in Germany.
-The Museum car bears racing number "4" and is signed by Klaus Kling, one of four world-famous drivers who drove the prototype for the Mercedes Benz racing team in the mid-1950s.
+The 1995 "Silver Arrow" was the seventh in a series of clockwork tin-plate racing cars manufactured by Märklin for sale in their factory museum in Germany.
+The museum car bears racing number "4" and the signature of Karl Kling, one of four world-famous drivers who drove the prototype for the Mercedes Benz racing team in the mid-1950s.

 1995 Marklin Wind-Up Racer